ImageMagick/Usage-Markdown/morphology/index.md

 > However it is posible to perform simplified 'square' kernel morphology using the older and closely related "`-convolve`" method.
 > See [Alternative Basic Morphology Techniques](#alternative) below.

-### Basic Built-In Shape Kernels
+### Basic Built-In Shape Kernels {#kernel}

 As the kernel is common to all the morphology methods, and the results of the various methods depend heavily on the actual kernel selected, we will first look at how you can define or select a kernel to use.

 A good selection of kernels have already predefined for you and often you need look no further than these.
-You can get a list of the pre-defined built-in kernels by using "`-list kernel`" All kernels have a specific size, typically a square which has a odd number of pixels per side, the center of which is the 'origin' of the kernel.
+You can get a list of the pre-defined built-in kernels by using "`-listkernel`" All kernels have a specific size, typically a square which has a odd number of pixels per side, the center of which is the 'origin' of the kernel.
 However as you will see the "`-morphology`" operator is not restricted to this limitation.

 The most common *k\_argument* used for built-in kernels, and generally the first argument given is a '*radius*'.